 The arrangement of the fingers while making the sign of the cross is incredibly important.
 Crossing yourself correctly takes time, especially if you have crossed yourself differently in the past.
 Again, don’t worry!
 We won’t deride or make fun of you!
 Here as elsewhere, we follow our impulse to make everything we do reinforce the Faith.
 Can you figure out the symbolism behind all this? 😉

-Expect the priest to face away from the congregation most of the time
+Expect the priest to face away from you most of the time

-You will notice, also, that the priest does turn toward the congregation on occasion.
+You may notice that the priest does turn toward the congregation on occasion.
 He faces the congregation to bless us, to give the sermon from the pulpit, and to cense us with incense.

 Another thing you should expect is quite a bit of standing during services in an Orthodox church.
 The faithful stand the majority of the time.